ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 Make sure to review [Prefix filtering considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips&interface=ui#prefix-filtering-considerations) before you add or delete a prefix filter.

-## Adding prefix filters to an existing connection in the UI
+## Adding prefix filters to a connection in the UI
 {: #adding-prefix-filters-ui-new-existing}
 {: ui}